gitmachtl/scripts/Catalyst_Registration_CLI_Tools.md

 The rewards payout address is now a regular payment (base or enterprise) address and not a stake address anymore!
 Also, you can delegate your Voting-Power to more than one Voting-Key.
 You can basically split your Voting-Power up to multiple Voting-Keys.
 Also starting with Fund10 there will be a Web-based **Catalyst Voting Center** for dApp Wallets in parallel with the existing **Catalyst Voting App** for mobile devices.

-**⚠ Special Voting Event in April 2023:**<br>
+**⚠ Special Voting Event - Coming soon, before Fund10:**<br>
-We can use this new format also for the SpecialVotingEvent in April 2023, only restriction is to NOT split the Voting-Power to multiple Voting-Keys.
+We can use this new format also for the SpecialVotingEvent soon, before Fund10, only restriction is to NOT split the Voting-Power to multiple Voting-Keys.
 So only a delegation with 100% Voting-Power is allowed.
 Also, the normal Catalyst Voting App will be used as usual, so you'll need a new QR-Code.
 Please note, there will not be any reward payout for the Special Voting Event!

 Below you will find a list of methods on how to do the registration in the new format.
 I have put this together to help you guys.
 Please report back any issues if you find some ... 🙂